kunhwiko/concepts/cloud/aws/L-Security.md

 a) KMS is a service that manages encryption keys.
 Symmetric keys can both encrypt and decrypt data, but users cannot get direct access to these keys and must invoke KMS APIs to use.
 Asymmetric keys are split into public and private key pairs, and only the public key is accessible to use for encryption outside AWS or for users who cannot invoke KMS.
 b) KMS is fully integrated with IAM for authorization and usage can be audited by CloudTrail.
-While KMS is typically region specific, a key can be configured to be copied across regions in an AWS account.
+c) KMS is by default region specific.
+When doing S3 or EBS replications across regions or accounts, objects and data need to be decrypted in the source account and then reencrypted with a new key in the new region.
+While it is possible to copy keys into multi-region, this is not recommended due to higher exposure and possible security risks.
 ```

 ##### KMS Key Types